 THE RIGHT WAY TO EAT PIZZA

 You always fold the slice when you eat it.
 You’re not a New Yorker if you don't fold your slice.
-And none of that two handed shit, you’re from New Jersey if you do that (laughs).
+And none of that two handed garbage, you’re from New Jersey if you do that (laughs).

 WHAT MAKES DOLLAR PIZZA GOOD

 Not all dollar pizza tastes the same.
 People assume that because its so cheap all dollar pizza places are the same.
 This is not true at all.
 Pizza is not that complicated, pizza is basically just sauce, cheese, and dough.
 The difficulty with dollar pizza slices is that its just a dollar, so the profit margins are pretty low.
 So when you need to maximize profits, and you can't cost costs from the building, the next logical place is to cut costs in the food.
 And this becomes the downfall of many dollar pizza spots.

 Many dollar pizza places skimp out on how they season their sauce.
 So many of them don’t use salt- there’s literally no salt in anything.
 Is salt too expensive?
 I don't know.
 The right seasoning for sauce is usually the first thing to go, you can’t really cut the cheese and still call it pizza.